Strike action and the proposed changes to the Universities Superannuation Scheme: information for students

 Yes.
 All graduation ceremonies are expected to go ahead on the days as planned.

 We will take all available steps to enable those students who are eligible to progress to do so.
-The initial period of action confirmed by UCU runs to 16th March.
-Further planning for contingencies on the continuation of the dispute will obviously take place.
+Further planning is already underway for contingencies on the continuation of the dispute following the rejection of the joint UUK/UCU pension reform proposal on Tuesday 13 March by the UCU Higher Education Committee and branch presidents of staff.
 More detail will provided here.